-SimpliSafe gives you the opportunity to have 24/7 professional monitoring as well as cellular backup, for only $14.99 (For the latest prices and discounts, check here) per month.
+SimpliSafe gives you the opportunity to have 24/7 professional monitoring as well as cellular backup, for only $14.99 per month.

 Abode charges $10 per month for its Connect Plan, which allows you to get cellular backup, 14 days of storage, and phone and e-mail support.
 You also get access to the mobile and Web apps.

-SimpliSafe’s Interactive Plan costs $24.99 (For the latest prices and discounts, check here) per month and includes round-the-clock monitoring services, SMS/Email alerts, the ability to control your system remotely, secret alerts, and cellular backup.
+SimpliSafe’s Interactive Plan costs $24.99 per month and includes round-the-clock monitoring services, SMS/Email alerts, the ability to control your system remotely, secret alerts, and cellular backup.

-Abode’s Connect and Secure Plan costs $30 (For the latest prices and discounts, check here) per month.
+Abode’s Connect and Secure Plan costs $30 per month.
 It gives you professional monitoring, 90 days of media and timeline storage, and access to its premium phone support hotline.
 You also get cellular backup.

 SimpliSafe makes the right call in offering professional monitoring and cellular backup under its basic plan.
 This is what most people are looking for and they can get both for as low as $15.